 - Generates rankings, leads, and conversions

-As a digital marketing specialist, you need to prepare a plan on what type of content to produce and when and how to measure the performance of each content type.
+As a digital marketing expert, you need to prepare a plan on what type of content to produce and when and how to measure the performance of each content type.

 This is what content marketing is all about.